lexthoms411/March-Madness/Implementation.md

 2. Add your participants with their mnemonics, names, and roles

+3. This sheet will be the primary data source for:
+   - Individual participant scores
+   - Team score calculations
+   - The points lookup interface
+   - Leaderboard rankings

 ## Step 4: Set Up the Teams Sheet

 1. In the Teams sheet, create headers for: